For your kitchen, nothing is more versatile than a basic skillet especially a nonstick type that will last you a lifetime.

 Weight: 7.8 lb (12″)

-Comes with silicone cover for the long handle.
+Comes with silicone cover for the long handle to avoid burns when transfering the pan from the heat.
 USA made.
 Affordably priced.
-Lighter than others.
+Lighter than many others.

 This is a preseasoned cast iron skillet by Victoria.
 According to the manufacture, the preseasoning involves 100% Non-GMO flaxseed oil.